-COMPLETE SETS OF THE TRANSACTIONS.-A few complete Sets of Ars Quatuor Coronatorum, Vols. i. to li., have been made up for sale.
+COMPLETE SETS OF THE TRANSACTIONS.-A few complete Sets of Ars Quatuor Coronatorum, vols.
+1 to 11, have been made up for sale.
 Prices may be obtained on application to the Secretary.
 Each volume will be accompanied so far as possible, with the St. John's Card of the corresponding year.

-ODD VOLUMES.-Such copies of Volumes as remain over after completing sets, are on sale to members.
+()[)[) VOLUMES.-Such copies of Volumes as remain over after completing sets, are on sale to numbers